sydasif/ansible-lab/README.md

 sudo visudo
 ```

-Go to bottom of file and add this line as below:
+Go to the bottom of the file and add this line as below:

 ```con
 vagrant ALL=(ALL) NOPASSWD: ALL
 ```

-Now configure centos so that it doesn't require a password to get root level access.
+Now configure centos so that it doesn't require a password to get root-level access.

 ```con
 ssh centos